kbase/collections/docs/generate_genome_data.md

     * From workspace
         * Download the genome files from workspace using the script [workspace_downloader.py](../src/loaders/workspace_downloader/workspace_downloader.py).
+        * The downloader also creats a collection & source version and link in data to that collection from the overall workspace
 2. Compute Genome Attributes
     * The next step is to execute tools to compute various attributes of the genome using the script [compute_genome_attribs.py](../src/loaders/genome_collection/compute_genome_attribs.py).